stakewise/v3-operator/README.md

 ## Usage

-To run the Operator Service, you must first create keystores and a file containing the list of available validator public keys for your Vault.
+To run the Operator Service, you must first create keystores for your Vault.
 You must also set up a wallet for Operator Service to handle validator registrations.

 The Operator Service includes built-in functionality to generate all of the above.
 Alternatively, you may use your preferred methods to generate keystores (e.g., [Wagyu Keygen](https://github.com/stake-house/wagyu-key-gen)) and create the wallet (e.g., [MetaMask](https://metamask.io/) or [MyEtherWallet](https://help.myetherwallet.com/en/articles/6512619-using-mew-offline-current-mew-version-6)).
-If you choose to use your own methods, you will need to generate the public key file using the `export-public-keys` command.

 The below steps walk you through this set-up using Operator Service: